No one else has prosecuted more of Iowa’s public corruption or major financial crime over the last decade.

 In addition, Rob prosecuted an investment advisor in northern Iowa who deceived victims into investing into the International Bank of Meekamui, the most recent name of a 20 year-old ponzi scheme originating in Papua New Guinea.
 It is believed to be the only criminal prosecution outside of PNG related to the scheme.
 The “advisor” went to prison and the “Bank” ceased worldwide operations entirely as the case drew near to trial.

 Rob has prosecuted elected and appointed public officials and employees, both Republicans and Democrats.
 He successfully prosecuted attorneys, investment advisors, embezzlers, and those who exploit the elderly.
-Rob additionally prosecuted a wide range of other crimes, including sexual abuse, robbery, murder, attempted murder, perjury, and worked to commit nearly twenty sexually violent predators after the end of their prison terms.
+Rob additionally prosecuted a wide range of other crimes, including sexual abuse, robbery, murder, attempted murder, and perjury.
+He worked to commit to secure facilities nearly twenty sexually violent predators after the end of their prison terms, ending their cycle of victimization.

 Rob Sand was born and raised in Decorah, Iowa, where his first job was catching chickens.
-His favorite childhood memories are of fishing, biking, and camping in a tiny shack on an island in the Mississippi near Lansing, IA.
-Those memories stay close through his current hobbies of fishing, hunting, and biking.
+His favorite childhood memories are of fishing, biking, and camping in a tiny shack on an island in the Mississippi near Lansing, Iowa.
+He found a passion for public service in high school, when he worked for two years to build a public skatepark.
 He graduated from Decorah High School in 2001.
-He found a passion for public service in high school, when he worked for two years to build a public skatepark.

 After high school, Rob attended and graduated from Brown University.
-He built a class on political thought that led to the creation of an institute for productive political discourse that still thrives today.
+There, he built a reputation for being able to work productively with individuals of all political persuasions.
+He built a class on political diversity that led to the creation of an institute for productive political discourse that still thrives today.
 He also published or presented research in three areas and taught at a reading camp for children.
 While there, Rob was named a Harry S Truman Scholar.

 After college, Rob chose to return to Iowa to attend Iowa Law School on a full merit scholarship.
 There, he also was the first student ever to be both a President of the Iowa Student Bar Association and an Editor-in-Chief of a law journal.
 He also led a student volunteer effort to commit over 1,000 hours of volunteer labor to cleaning and rebuilding Cedar Rapids after the 2008 floods.
 Before graduating he was awarded the Hancher-Finkbine Medallion, the University of Iowa’s highest award.